davidlazar/falcon/README.txt

 **LINK**.

-This implementation is written in C and is configurable at compile time through macros which are documented in config.h and deterministic.h; each macro is a boolean option and can be enabled or disabled in config.h and/or as a command-line parameter to the compiler.
+This implementation is written in C and is configurable at compile time through macros which are documented in config.h; each macro is a boolean option and can be enabled or disabled in config.h and/or as a command-line parameter to the compiler.
 Several implementation strategies are available; however, in all cases, the same API is implemented.

 *** CRITICAL SECURITY WARNING ***

-For robust determinism across supported devices, which is needed to prevent a potential catastrophic security failure in the deterministic mode, it is STRONGLY RECOMMENDED that the following macro settings be used, as is done in deterministic.h (see that file for further details):
+For robust determinism across supported devices, which is needed to prevent a potential catastrophic security failure in the deterministic mode, it is STRONGLY RECOMMENDED that the following macro settings be used, as is done in config.h (see that file for further details):

   - floating-point emulation (FALCON_FPEMU) should be enabled, in lieu of native FP operations.